BinaryMuse/kinetophone/README.md

 Indicates a channel's event has been entered.
 For example, if an event has a `start` of `1000`, when the Kinetophone playback reaches 1000 milliseconds, an `enter` event will be emitted for that event.

-Event handlers for `enter` will fire for every channel's event; event handlers for `enter:chname`, where `chname` is the name of a channel, will fire only for events from that channel.
+Event handlers for `enter` will fire for every channel's events; event handlers for `enter:chname`, where `chname` is the name of a channel, will fire only for events from that channel.

 * `chname` - the name of a channel, used to scope listeners to specific channels
 * `event` - the channel event entering